What’s new in small cell lung cancer research?

 Researchers are learning more about the inner workings of lung cancer cells that control their growth and spread.
 This is being used to develop new targeted drugs.
 These drugs work in a different way from standard chemo drugs.
 They might work in some cases when standard chemo drugs don’t, and they often have different (and less severe) side effects.
 Many of these are being tested in clinical trials to see if they can help people with lung cancer live longer or relieve their symptoms.

 Drugs to keep new blood vessels from growing (anti-angiogenesis drugs): For cancers to grow, new blood vessels must develop to nourish the cancer cells within tumors.
 This process is called angiogenesis.
-New drugs that slow or stop angiogenesis are being studied as lung cancer treatments.
-Some are already used for other cancer types.
-For instance, a drug called bevacizumab (Avastin) has been shown to help patients with some types of non-small cell lung cancer.
-In early studies, it has helped stop some small cell lung cancers from growing for a time, but so far it hasn’t been shown to help patients live longer.
-Other drugs that affect blood vessel growth are also being tested for use against SCLC.
+Drugs that slow or stop angiogenesis are being studied as lung cancer treatments.

 Researchers are hoping to develop drugs that can help the body’s immune system fight the cancer.